clambassador/logserver/README.md

 . force linewidth with breaks
 . show two files and synchronize timestamps when navigating . change highlighting colours
-. commands to insert lines into the log, such as markers indicating the point before doing something that should produce output
 . save files systematically